hyppo-greenconsulting/.github/profile/README.md

-This is an unofficial project created for a work between the companies GreenConsulting and Hyppo
+This is an unofficial project created by working students for a work between the companies GreenConsulting and Hyppo